anhpt379/tab-tree-organizer/README.md

 - **New Empty Tabs**: When you open a new empty tab (Cmd+T/Ctrl+T), it's not grouped
 - **New Tab in Group**: If you open a new empty tab while in a tab group, it's automatically removed from the group
 - **Single Tab Groups**: Groups with only one tab are automatically ungrouped
-- **Group Deletion**: When groups are manually removed, their numbers become available for reuse

 ## Contributing